pinkhiraeth/hello-world/README.md

 # hello-world
 This repository is for practicing the GitHub Flow.
 I'm Christina, a self-taught coder.
-I'm in the proccess of learning C, Java, and Python code.
+I'm in the process of learning C, Java, and Python code.
 This project will be the first of my journey, and progression to become a full time coder.